-Treatment of overdose with Paxlovid should consist of general supportive measures including the monitoring of the clinical status of the patient.
-In line with the SmPC we will monitor potential overdoses by asking in the daily diary and in the D2 and D4 call CRF whether the participant has taken more than the specified dose.
+Treatment of overdosage with Paxlovid should consist of general supportive measures including the monitoring of the clinical status of the patient.
+In line with the SmPC we will monitor potential overdosages by asking in the daily diary and in the Day 2, Day 4 and Day 7 (if applicable) call CRFs whether the participant has taken more than the specified dose.
 A safety alert will be triggered if the participant records that they have exceeded the dose.
-A doctor from the central clinical team will contact the participant immediately and then follow-up accordingly (at clinical discretion) to monitor any potential AEs caused by the overdose.
+A doctor from the central clinical team will contact the participant within 24 hours of the overdosage and then follow-up accordingly (at clinical discretion) to monitor any potential AEs caused by the overdosage.
 This may include no further action or repeated contact depending on the nature and severity of symptoms.